gregr/demo-livingnet/README.md

 Caveat: while this demo points in the right direction, it is not itself secure as it does not make use of a capability-secure programming language.

+## Summary

+So what exactly is the new technology on display here?
+There isn't really any.
+The main contribution is to demonstrate an alternative arrangement of existing ideas.
+This arrangement could be summed up as:

+1. Distribute native desktop software at least as transparently as today's web content.
+2. Run and cooperate safely with this software in a capability-secure environment.

+The effect of this simple re-organization should not be underestimated.
+The danger currently involved in installing and running native software from the internet creates friction, encouraging it to be bundled as large, monolithic applications whose components can't easily be reused.
+By eliminating the danger and minimizing friction, it becomes affordable to distribute native software as smaller, more flexible modules that can be composed in unanticipated ways.
+This may sound like today's installation and use of software libraries by programmers.
+The difference is in granularity and transparency: safe and convenient even for the smallest components, even for the average user of a computer.

 ## Examples

 In case you haven't found them on your own, here are the remote systems you may interact with: